 - Staff will only mix with the other staff within their ‘Bubble’.

 - The use of communal internal and external space will be restricted as much as possible.

-- Staff will adhere to social distancing rules when speaking to all parents and to staff members from a different ‘Bubble’.
+- Staff will adhere to social distancing rules when speaking to all staff members from a different ‘Bubble’.

-- When social distancing is not possible or they are in close proximity inside of the building staff will wear a face mask.
+- When social distancing is not possible or they are in close proximity inside or outside of the building, staff will wear a face mask.